ApolloTang/mynote--misc/things-2-memorize-content/dev-basics/linux/command-line/ps.md

 ## ps (no flag)

 I tested on Fedora; the basic `ps` command (no flag) only shows process status associated with the *current*  terminal session.
-In **osx Ventura**, the result include all processes associated with a tty terminals.
+In **osx Ventura**, the result include all processes associated with all tty terminals.
 For example, if I have one iterm2 terminal running in, the `ps` command shows:

 ```
 $ ps